soda480/progress1bar/README.md

 > `show_fraction` - A boolean to designate if the fraction should be printed with the progress bar.

 > `show_percentage` - A boolean to designate if the percentage should be printed with the progress bar.

+> `ticker` - A integer representing unicode character to print as the progress bar ticker.
+Refer to [unicode chart](https://www.ssec.wisc.edu/~tomw/java/unicode.html) for values.
+Default is 9632 (black square ■).

 **Attributes**